32 Aerodynamics of Finite Wings

 Winglets

 The purpose of winglets is to increase the effective aspect ratio of the wing but without significantly increasing the wing’s span.
 The classic “Whitcomb” winglet moves the tip vortices from the wing tip to the top of the winglet, as confirmed in the photograph below.
-The consequence is that the tip vortices are further away from more of the wing, thereby reducing the magnitude of the induced downwash over the span of the wing and decreasing its induced drag.
-The flow velocities induced by the tip vortices decrease inversely with distance, so only a small winglet can decrease the downwash velocities over the wing, significantly reducing drag.
+The consequence is that the tip vortices are further away from more of the wing, reducing the magnitude of the induced downwash all over the wing and decreasing its induced drag.
+The flow velocities induced by the tip vortices decrease inversely with distance, so even a small winglet can decrease the downwash velocities over the wing, significantly reducing drag.

 Confirmation that a “tip vortex” forms at the tip of a winglet, which is rendered visible by natural condensation.